roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  I had heard the rumor that there was a standing bet for who would be the first student to stick it to Ms. Graham.
 To be the one to bang her, to crack her hard shell and expose the soft interior that just had to be there.
 Many guys imagined that soft side, theorizing that there had to be something beneath that harsh exterior.
 I was pretty sure this was a bet that would go unclaimed.
 With the way Ms. Graham dealt with stragglers in her class, I couldn't imagine what she would do if a student tried to flirt with her.
 The thought of how severely she would tear down any guy who dared approach her made me laugh.
 I just couldn't imagine Ms. Graham falling for any tricks some dumb teenage guy could pull on her.
 Ms. Graham wasn't some airhead teenager.
 She was a real woman.

  She was all professional at school.
 Her dress-wear, pants, skirts and blouses all flattered her but not in an overwhelming way.
 She didn't dress like a slut or something, a slutty teacher desperate for teenage dick.
 She was totally a pro in every way.
 She didn't show off skin.
 She was made-up nicely but not over the top.
 She rarely let her hair down, preferring to wear it in a tight, severe pony-tail.
-Report_Story #4